JuliaAstro/FITSIO.jl/doc/api.rst

    according to the FITS standard, the value is stored as the raw unparsed ``ASCIIString``.)

+.. function:: read_header(hdu, ASCIIString)

+   Read the entire header from the given HDU as a single string.

 .. function:: FITSHeader(keys, values, comments)

    Create a ``FITSHeader`` from arrays of keywords, values and comments.